 The IRS had a conviction rate of 96% in 2015 and eight out of 10 cases resulted in prison sentences.

 The average sentence was 3 years and 4 months (Source).
 You want to give yourself the best chance of success, and that means hiring an expert.

 Tax relief companies with tax attorneys are twice as likely to get an offer in compromise approved.

-The IRS is ready to negotiate.
+The IRS is ready to negotiate with tax attorneys.

 Consider the full cost of dealing by yourself with the IRS.

-How to find a good tax attorney?
+How do you find a good tax attorney?

 Choosing an attorney is an important move.
 Don’t rush to retain the first tax attorney you meet.
 Be sure to interview attorneys carefully and find someone that makes you feel comfortable and has the qualifications you require.
 Talk to a few.

 Having a law degree is not enough to be considered a tax attorney.
 Confirm that your prospective tax attorney passed the state bar, and is licensed to provide legal representation before the IRS.
 Tax attorneys must also obtain a Masters of Laws (LL.M.) in taxation or a certificate as a tax specialist from a state bar association